 Without the clarity that a plan provides, you will likely spin your wheels, spend money needlessly, and get sporadic, disappointing outcomes.

 Being business-driven requires that you focus on results, not tactics.

 Online activities are just a means to an end and must be evaluated within the context of tangible business outcomes, such as increased leads/opportunities, conversion rates, and ultimately revenue.

-But you need to be realistic.
+But you must be realistic.
 Results won’t happen overnight.
 You need to commit over the long-term – online marketing is about the long game.
 It does take time for online activities to take hold, build momentum, and produce sustainable results.

 However, regardless of your situation, if you do the right things consistently over time, the results will come.